benjaminy/TenaciousCalf/README.md

 principal reasons for the changing tide are:

-* Mainstream applications are increasingly interactive compared to their forebears (network communication, UI, physical controls, etc.).
+* Mainstream applications are increasingly interactive compared to their forebears (network communication, UI, physical controls, etc).
   Interactivity is directly related to complex dynamic internal dependencies, and persistent data makes it less likely that a change made in one corner of a large application will have unintended